Today I have a little something different for all you pet lovers out there. I’m sharing my personal tips on how I made my balcony cat-proof.

-To help out fellow cat owners with limited outside space, I’ve created this list of must haves that will make any cat a happy (outdoor) camper.
+To help out fellow cat owners with limited outside space, I’ve created this list of must haves for a cat-proof balcony that will make any cat a happy (outdoor) camper.

 Below I have added links to items I like and could be useful to you.
 As a member of the Amazon affiliate program I might receive a small commission when you click on these links.
 Just so ya know!

 Make your Patio a Comfy Place to Relax